alan-mushi/opencpn-low-energy/distribution_files/installation_guide/Installation_guide.md

 ![Password to install](img/1_launch.png)

-By default the password is "opencpn".
+By default the password is blank.
 The options asked by the installer are well known, documented and straightforward so we won't explain them here.

 ## Partitioning